Jeganprakash/apiEndPoints/README.md

 }
 ```

-to generate new links with accessToken
+### To generate new links with accessToken
 ```
 GET /generateLink
 Authorization : Bearer accesstoken
 ```

-To serve react files to new Employee
+### To serve react files to new Employee
 ```
-GET /index/accessToken="tokenString"
+GET /index?accessToken="tokenString"
 ```

-graphql endpoint for query and mutation by client
+### Graphql endpoint for query and mutation by client

 ```
 POST /graphql